cherioux/Minecraft-Server-Start/readme.md

 	Don't rename the program.
 It should be named "Server-Start.exe" and nothing else.
 If its not, some features will not work.

 This is the basics of the program.
+2021 Yeah this is dead I don't even have the source to remake this in python or something anymore, rip